junming8/airline_automation_ai_report/README.md

 -  main.py: Streamlines the running process.
 You can edit email-related information here.

 ### Important Notes:
 - Inputs: Be mindful of inputs requested by scrape.py, such as the number of airlines and pages to scrape, and the Gmail app password in send_email.py.
-You can change other variables as needed.
+Variables are to be changed accordingly.
-Best Model Output: The best model output for each NPS score is saved in the best_topic_models folder.
+- Best Model Output: The best model output for each NPS score is saved in the best_topic_models folder.
-- Gmail App Password: Ensure you have two-factor authentication (2FA) activated for Gmail to generate an app password.
+- Gmail App Password: Ensure two-factor authentication (2FA) is activated for Gmail to generate an app password.
 - Requirements.txt: Contains all the relevant python libraries used.

 ### Example Outputs:
 You can find example reports in the reports and report_topics folders, as well as the output of the scraping script in the data folder.
 The output of the final models can be found in the best_topic_models.json file.

 Note: For the sake of generating example outputs, only a few airlines and a limited number of pages were selected.
 This means that the models are trained on less data, which could result in insufficient training data.
-As a consequence, you may notice a lower coherence score in the output file for the best models.
+As a consequence, there may be a lower coherence score in the output file for the best models.